adgatemedia/adgate-rewards-rest-api/README.md

 # AdGate Rewards API v1 Documentation

 All successful API calls return a `200` response code and a top-level `status` attribute with a value of `success`.
 Returned data is provided in the `data` attribute.
-API endpoints start with `/apiv1/`.
+The base URL for all API endpoints is `https://wall.adgaterewards.com/apiv1/`.
+HTTP and HTTPS requests are accepted.
 POST and PUT urls accept a JSON string with the required data.

 Errors return a `4xx` or `5xx` response code, a `status` attribute with the value of `error`, and an `error` object with additional information.
 For example: